Nevue Fine Art Marketing

 Cigars – Draw a smoldering or new cigar still in the wrapper.
 A cigar box filled with cigars is always fun.

-Clock – Grandfather clocks, cuckoo clocks, and old alar clocks with the bells on top are always fun to draw.
+Clock – Grandfather clocks, cuckoo clocks, and old alarm clocks with bells on top are always fun to draw.
 Pay close attention to the face of the clock.

-Clothes – Go in your closet, grab a pair of jeans or a sweatshirt, and stage it on a bed or chair.
+Clothes – Go into your closet, grab a pair of jeans or a sweatshirt, and stage it on a bed or chair.

 Coffee maker – Coffee makers come in all sizes and shapes.
-You will have fun drawing the different glass, metal, and plastic textures.
-Observe how light reacts to all of the different materials.
+You will enjoy drawing different glass, metal, and plastic textures.
+Observe how light reacts to all of the other materials.

-You can come up with so many ideas of what to draw just in your kitchen.
+You can come up with many ideas of what to draw just in your kitchen.

 Couch – Sketch your furniture at different angles.
 Place a quilt on it for an extra challenge.